Thomasites: Legacy

-For their contribution to Philippine education, the Thomasites Centennial Project was established in cooperation with American Studies associations in the Philippines, the Philippine-American Educational Foundation, the Embassy of the United States of America in Manila, and other leading cultural and educational institutions in the Philippines.
+For their contribution to Philippine education, the Thomasites Centennial Project was established in cooperation with American Studies associations in the Philippines, the Philippine-American Educational Foundation, the US Embassy in Manila, and other leading cultural and educational institutions in the Philippines.

-The municipality of New Washington, Aklan was named after U.S. President George Washington as a tribute to the Thomasites.
+The municipality of New Washington, Aklan was named after US President George Washington as a tribute to the Thomasites.